-Administrative and/or academic withdrawal can be initiated by the Graduate Enrollment office, the MBA Department, the College of Business, Student Accounts, or the Registrar's Office as a consequence of a variety of issues.
-Examples include behavioral misconduct, lack of academic performance, low GPA, academic performance that does not exhibit progress toward successful continuation of graduate study, exceeding the limit of two grades of "C" or lower within the program, lack of official transcripts, or any other reason that leads to an incomplete file, Financial Aid, or Student Accounts issues, etc. The list above is not exhaustive and only intended to illustrate certain scenarios.
+Administrative and/or academic withdrawal can be initiated by the Graduate Enrollment office, the MBA Department, Student Accounts, or the Registrar's office as a consequence of a variety of issues.
+Examples include behavioral misconduct, lack of academic performance, low GPA, academic performance that does not exhibit progress toward successful continuation of graduate study, exceeding the limit of two grades of "C" or lower within the program, lack of official transcripts, low or unavailable GMAT scores, or any other reason that leads to an incomplete file, Financial Aid or Student Accounts issues, etc. The list above is not exhaustive and only intended to illustrate certain scenarios.